 - Not a substitute for professional veterinary help.

 If you just got a new puppy, you’re probably really excited!
-But you might also have lots of questions—especially about training.
-You might wonder when to start teaching your puppy tricks.
-The answer is you can start right away!
+You may be aware of the basic obedience cues to teach but what about the tricks?
+The great news is you can start with tricks right away!

 “When you start training a puppy, everything is a trick,” says Lorrie Reynolds, a certified trick instructor and owner of Maximum Fun Dog Sports.
-There’s no limit to the tricks you can teach your puppy, but start with the fundamental basics like sit, stay, and come.
+There’s no limit to the tricks you can teach your puppy, but starting with the fundamental basics, like sit, stay, and come, will help build the foundation to more advanced tricks.

 What to Do Before Training Your Puppy?